 The short answer is that, as long as you received the public benefits lawfully (without using fraud, for example), it will not hurt or affect your eligibility for naturalization in any way.
-The main reason is that you do not have to show that you are “admissible" to become a naturalized U.S. citizen.
+The main reason is that you do not have to show that you are legally "admissible" to become a naturalized U.S. citizen.

-As you may remember from the green card process, any past, present, or likely-future receipt of certain public benefits can be a problem.
-The U.S. government can decide that someone is "inadmissible" (Section 212 of the Immigration and Nationality Act or I.N.A.) and therefore ineligible for LPR status if it is clear that you are -– or are likely in the future to become -– a "public charge."
+As you might remember from the green card process, any past, present, or likely future receipt of certain public benefits can be a problem for would-be immigrants.
+The U.S. government can decide that someone is "inadmissible" (Section 212 of the Immigration and Nationality Act or I.N.A.) and therefore ineligible for LPR status if the person currently is—or is likely in the future to become—a "public charge."

 For example, many U.S. government agencies that provide public assistance require that you let them know if you are going to be outside of the country for 30 days or more at a time.
-And, during your time outside the country, they will stop paying benefits to you.
-However, some people do not know about this requirement and end up receiving benefits while they are not in the U.S. and are therefore ineligible to receive, for example, food stamps.
+Under these circumstances, they will stop paying benefits.
+Since some people do not know about this requirement, they often receive benefits they are ineligible to receive because they are not in the United States.
+One example would be food stamps.

 If you did not receive public benefits illegally or improperly, however, your receipt of public benefits will not affect your chances of becoming a naturalized U.S. citizen.
 Again, financial need alone does not reflect on your moral character.